RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Templating.md

     - **Tip**: You can modify page labels with PDF++'s "Edit page labels" command.
 - `pageCount`: The total number of pages (`Number`).
 - `text` or `selection`: The selected text (`String`).
+- `comment`: In the case of links to annotations written directly in the PDF file, this is the comment associated with the annotation (`String`).
+Otherwise, it is an empty string `""`.
 - `folder`: The folder containing the PDF file ([`TFolder`](https://docs.obsidian.md/Reference/TypeScript+API/TFolder)).
 This is an alias for `file.parent`.
 - `obsidian`: The Obsidian API.
 See the [official developer documentation](https://docs.obsidian.md/Home) and the type definition file [`obsidian.d.ts`](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts) for the details.
 - `dv`: Available if the [Dataview](obsidian://show-plugin?id=dataview) plugin is enabled.
 See Dataview's [official documentation](https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/) for the details.
 You can use it almost the same as the `dv` variable available in `dataviewjs` code blocks, but there are some differences.
 For example, `dv.current()` is not available.